farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 - More debuggable stack traces.
 So automatically by naming our functions, we make our code and stack traces more debuggable.
 - More self-documenting code.
 If we have a `function` that is anonymous, and we look at that `function` to figure out what that `anonymous function` is doing, we have to read the `function` body and we also probably have to read where it's being parsed.

 In that previous example, when we had a `variable` name that was in the `global scope`, and then we had our `function expression`.
-Would it be more or less reliable for us to make a reference to a marble in our own `scope` that is read only, or to reference a marble in an enclosing `scope` that is not read only?
-If we wanted to reference ourself from inside of the `function`, and we had the choice between referencing ourself with a marble in our own `scope` that is read only (the name of our `function expression`) or self-reference ourself with the `variable` that our `function` had been assigned to in the outer `scope`, which isn't by default read only.
+Would it be more or less reliable for us to make a reference to a marble in our own scope that is read only, or to reference a marble in an enclosing scope that is not read only?
+If we wanted to reference ourself from inside of the `function`, and we had the choice between referencing ourself with a marble in our own scope that is read only (the name of our `function expression`) or self-reference ourself with the `variable` that our `function` had been assigned to in the outer scope, which isn't by default read only.

 Q: Which one of those two would be the better self-reference?

 A: The first one, the one that we own and that is read only is a more reliable self-reference.
 So if there's any possible chance remotely that you're gonna need a self-reference, it's best to go ahead and name it.
 Even if you don't need it now, you might need it in the future, it's best to go ahead and name it.

-Q: When we just name the `function expression` the same thing that we will name the `variable` of the `scope` above, is that a case of `shadowing`?
+Q: When we just name the `function expression` the same thing that we will name the `variable` of the scope above, is that a case of **shadowing**?

-A: Yes, it is a case of `shadowing`.
+A: Yes, it is a case of **shadowing**.

 > We should remember, the purpose of code is not to be convenient for us to type.
 The purpose of code is for us to communicate more clearly our intent.

 Q: What happens if we assign an `anonymous function` to property, or to a `variable` or something, what happens to the name?

-A: Well, it's still an `anonymous function`, it still doesn't have a `lexical self-reference` to itself.
+A: Well, it's still an `anonymous function`, it still doesn't have a **lexical self-reference** to itself.
 Could we reference the `variable` in the outer scope?
 Of course we can, but it's a little less reliable, a little less trustable, and a little less semantic.

 In 99.9% of all cases where people use `anonymous functions expressions` is as callbacks.
 They pass them in line directly to other `functions` (like .map, .then and etc.) and guess what?
 When we pass a `function expression` in a call position, there's no way to infer any name from it.
 So we don't get the benefit of that name inference, we have to assign it to a `variable` to get the name inference or to a property.